ionorg/ion-sfu/README.md

 </p>
 <br>

-Ion sfu is a high performance WebRTC SFU microservice implemented in Go.
-It exposes a gRPC interface and can be easily integrated into existing systems.
+Ion-sfu is a high performance WebRTC SFU microservice implemented in Go.
+It can be called directly or through a gRPC or json-rpc interface.

 ## Getting Started